CaitlinSchaef/CaitlinSchaef.github.io/README.md

-Secondary try starting from completely blank, as the first go got too cluttered.
+Third try starting from completely blank, as the first go got too cluttered.